mananvernekar07/Java-Programming/README.md

 Question 5 = Write a program to detect whether a number entered by user is Integer or not in Java

 # 7. Operators
-this simple program explains usage of different types of operators in Java
+this simple program explains the usage of different types of operators in Java